European fallow deer: Possible native populations

 Aside from Turkey, other areas of Europe that could have potentially served as refuges for the species during the last ice age include parts of the eastern Mediterranean, including most of the Italian Peninsula, parts of the Balkans, and the Greek island of Rhodes, all of which still host populations of this species.
 However, palaeontological and archaeozoological evidence of the species' diffusion into these areas during the ice age is very fragmentary, thus whether the present populations in these areas are truly native descendants of relict populations or were introduced by humans is unknown.
 Presently, the IUCN Red List's range map lists European fallow deer as being native to Italy, Turkey, Rhodes, and most of the Balkans, as having a population of uncertain origin in central Bosnia and Herzegovina, and being introduced to the rest of Europe.
 In the text, though, all the eastern Mediterranean populations aside from Turkey are listed as having an uncertain origin.
 A 2024 study suggests that Italian and Iberian populations descend from a now-extinct Balkan population that was translocated early on.

 Rhodes, Greece

 The Rhodian population of European fallow deer is smaller on average than those of central and northern Europe, though they are similarly coloured.
 European fallow deer are said to have been introduced to Rhodes in Neolithic times; although fossils of the species on Rhodes do indeed go back to Neolithic times, no major evidence has been found of domestication, so they could be considered native.
 In 2005, the Rhodian fallow deer was found to be genetically distinct from all other populations and to be of urgent conservation concern.
 At the entrance to the harbour of Rhodes city, statues of a fallow deer buck and doe now grace the location where the Colossus of Rhodes once stood.
-A 2024 study suggests them to be a basal lineage of the Balkan fallow deer, originating from a very early translocation.